Zoltun456/Archipelago-BG3-ToT/README.md

 - That reward instead becomes an Archipelago item and is granted when received from the multiworld.
 - `NG+ / Quick Start` stays local so it can still act as a win condition.

-## Tester Setup
+## Testing Setup

-Most testers do not need the source repo.
-Just download the [latest release]([url](https://github.com/Zoltun456/Archipelago-BG3-ToT/releases)) zip from GitHub and install the files it contains.
+Most users do not need the source repo.
+Just download the latest release zip from GitHub and install the files it contains.

 ### 1. Download and extract the latest release